xxecy-114514/php-proxy/README.md

 ai, Gemini)***

 # Advantage
-1.Can be quickly deployed on PHP hosts
+1. Can be quickly deployed on PHP hosts
-2.You can modify the reverse proxy URL at any time 3.UserAgent can be modified at any time
+2. You can modify the reverse proxy URL at any time
+3. UserAgent can be modified at any time

 # Screenshots